liuzhaicutey/Windows_DLLs_Bootkits_Rootkits/Manual PE Mapper/Readme.md

 ## How to use
 **On VS**
-- **Add paylod to your project**: Right-click the project and add resource.
+- **Add payload to your project**: Right-click the project and add resource.
 Import your DLL/EXE and set its type to `RCDATA`
 - **Set ID**: Set resource ID to 101 on the Resource View window
 - **EXAMPLE**:
 - Resource Files